Kaiepi/Compress-Brotli/README.md

 ## Platforms

-Linux and Mac OSX are tested and supported.
-Will add FreeBSD support later.
+Linux, FreeBSD and Mac OSX are tested and supported.

+## Dependencies

+To build brotli the [libbrotli](https://github.com/bagder/libbrotli/) project is used.
+To succesfully compile libbrotli and the added wrapper library you need:
+`libtool`, `autoconf`, `gmake` and `automake`.

 ## License